-Excluded waters ( (b)(1) - (b) )(12)): Exclusion Name Exclusion n Size Exclusion Rationale for Exclusion Determination NWK-2020-765 Tributary 3 1,434 linear feet (b)(3) Ephemeral feature, including an ephemeral stream, swale, gully, rill, or pool.
+Excluded waters (Excluded waters ((b)(1) - (b)(12)):4 Exclusion Name Exclusion Size Exclusion 5 Rationale for Exclusion Determination NWK-2020-765 Tributary 3 1,434 linear feet (b)(3) Ephemeral feature, including an ephemeral stream, swale, gully, rill, or pool.
 Tributary 3 is classified as a (b)(3) exclusion under new NWPR language per evidence from a 2019-8-6 site visit and delineation by the consultant.
 In this data, Tributary 3 had no flowing or standing water in the stream channel, thus meeting definitions of an ephemeral water feature.
-Therefore, Tributary 3 is a non-jurisdictional feature.
+Therefore, Tributary 3 is a non- jurisdictional feature.
 NWK-2020-765 Tributary 4 1,331 linear feet (b)(3) Ephemeral feature, including an ephemeral Tributary 4 is classified as a (b)(3) exclusion under new NWPR language per evidence from a 2019-8-6 site visit and delineation by the consultant.
 In this data, Tributary 4 had no

-Some excluded waters, such as (b)(2) and (b)(4), may not be specifically identified on the AJD form unless a requestor specifically asks a Corps district to do so.
+4 Some excluded waters, such as (b)(2) and (b)(4), may not be specifically identified on the AJD form unless a requestor specifically asks a Corps district to do so.
 Corps districts may, in case-by-case instances, choose to identify some or all of these waters within the review area.

-Because of the broad nature of the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1)

-&lt;sup>5 Because of the broad nature of the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion, four sub-categories of (b)(1) exclusions were administratively created for the purposes of the AJD Form.
+5 Because of the broad nature of the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of waters that would be covered by the (b)(1) exclusion and in an effort to collect data on specific types of the types of t exclusion, four sub-categories of (b)(1) exclusions were administratively created for the purposes of the AJD Form.
 These four sub-categories are not new exclusions, but are simply administrative distinctions and remain (b)(1) exclusions as defined by the NWPR.